kgryte/generator-node-module/README.md

 The module name.

-__Note__: that using the generator requires internet access, as module name availability is confirmed on NPM via [npm-name](https://github.com/sindresorhus/npm-name).
+__Note__: using the generator requires internet access, as module name availability is confirmed on NPM via [npm-name](https://github.com/sindresorhus/npm-name).

 #### Git